This Article Has Been Medically Approved By

 When Will My Breast Implants Look Normal?

 To have realistic expectations, you will need to take into account those factors that affect the healing process mentioned above.
-You will experience a normal period of bruising and swelling before your breast implants drop and “fluff.”
+You will experience a normal period of bruising and swelling before your breast implants “fluff and drop.”

-“Fluffing” is a term that describes breast tissue softening around an implant to take on a more natural appearance.
+“Fluffing” is a term that describes breast tissue softening around an implant so that it takes on a more natural appearance.
 “Dropping” is the term used to describe the process of your implants settling into a more natural position.
-In general, your breasts should begin to look normal between three and six months after the surgery as they “fluff” and “drop.”.
+In general, your breasts should begin to look normal 6 weeks after the surgery as they “fluff and drop.”
 Of course, each individual case is different, so it’s important to communicate with your surgeon.

 Common Concerns: Breast Implants and Their Appearance

-Breast implants are popular options to improve or enhance your breasts to their ideal size and shape.
-However, it’s not an instant fix, so it’s important to be aware of common concerns.
+Breast implants are a popular option to enhance your breast size and shape.
+However, it’s not an instant fix.

 You will experience swelling and bruising following surgery, as well as some discomfort for a week or two.
-Initially, the implants will not look the way you may expect, but this is not a reason to panic.
+It takes time for the breast tissue to stretch after surgery and for swelling to resolve.
+Initially, the implants may not look exactly the way you expect, but stay calm and give it some time!
+Follow Dr. Sanders’ advice concerning recovery, and you should soon be enjoying your desired result.

 Steps to Ensure Optimal Healing After Breast Augmentation Surgery